0xffset/0xffset/README.md

 <br />

 ### How Am I
-I'm an enthusiastic software developer and machine learning entrepreneur 🤩.
-Motivated to build new things to make a better world  🤓.
+I'm a compuer science research and machine learning entrepreneur.
 Currently, I go to University to study computer science and mathematics 💻.

   ```c++